Skip to Main Content

 The Cons of Mudjacking

-If you are considering mudjacking as a possible solution to sinking, cracked, or damaged concrete slabs in and around your home, there are some negative aspects that you should be aware of.
-Always should start by contacting an expert.
+If you are considering mudjacking as a possible solution to sinking, cracked, or damaged concrete slabs in and around your home, there are some negative aspects that you should be aware of, including:

 • Not suitable for foundation repair